Spain has few ways to pressure Argentina over YPF

-Argentine President Cristina Fernandez said this week she would fulfil a life-long dream and solve her country's energy shortage by seizing control of its biggest oil company, YPF, a subsidiary of Spain's Repsol (REP.MC).
+Argentine President Cristina Fernandez said this week she would fulfill a life-long dream and solve her country's energy shortage by seizing control of its biggest oil company, YPF, a subsidiary of Spain's Repsol.

 Madrid immediately threatened economic and diplomatic "consequences".
 But given Argentina's record with international investment and the restrictions on what sort of retaliation Spain can take, the threat may well be hollow.